Risers and fallers from the 2026 NFL combine (and what it means for the Eagles)

 Chris Johnson, DB, San Diego State

 The predraft process for Johnson has helped elevate his draft stock.
-Johnson, a sticky coverage player in man and zone coverages who is also competitive at the catch point, showed he was an elite athlete, too, with his athletic testing.
+Johnson, a sticky coverage player in man and zone coverages who also is competitive at the catch point, showed he was an elite athlete, too, with his athletic testing.

 His predraft rise is similar to that of Quinyon Mitchell, a Group of Four player who continued checking boxes at every stop.
 Johnson won’t go as high as Mitchell did in 2024, but he has some late first-round buzz coming out of the combine.